torproject/tor/src/lib/conf/config.md

 configuration or state objects to each module that has one.

 Note that the top level code does not have easy access to the configuration objects used by the sub-modules.
 This is by design.
-A module _may_ expose its configuration or state object, if it likes, but if it does not, that object should be considered module-local.
+A module _may_ expose some or all of its configuration or state object via accessor functions, if it likes, but if it does not, that object should be considered module-local.

 ## Adding new types